Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 Email

 The only email monitoring feature available was the ability to block or allow email programs.
-If you want to allow email programs, there wasn’t much you could do to filter content within what was sent.
+If you choose to allow email programs, there wasn’t much you could do to filter the content being sent.

 Canopy lets you block or allow email programs